-Given the extensive amount of motors allowed on the ROBOT, teams are encouraged to consider the total power available from the ROBOT battery during the design and build of the ROBOT.
+One (1) compressor compliant with R79 and used to compress air for the ROBOT'S pneumatic system the ROBOT.
 Drawing large amounts of current from many motors at the same time could lead to drops in ROBOT battery voltage that may result in tripping the main breaker or trigger the brownout protection of the roboRIO.
 For more information about the roboRIO brownout protection and measuring current draw using the PDP, see roboRIO Brownout and Understanding Current Draw.